 Visit us and enjoy our lovely old 19th century kauri and rimu historical building.

-The Raglan Old School building has a Category 1 heritage classification in the Waikato District Plan and is a Category II registered building with the New Zealand Historic Places Trust.
+The Raglan Old School building has a Category 1 heritage classification in the Waikato District Plan and is a Category II registered building with the Heritage New Zealand.
 It is the oldest building in Raglan without significant recent modifications.
 The Old School has been a focus for the community as a learning and activities centre since it was built in 1883.